Attendance

 What is good attendance?

 If your child has better than 96.5% attendance at school, they are doing well.
 Children with 80% attendance will miss an average of one day a week and two years of school by the time they are in Year 11.
-Similarly attendance of 90% may sound good but it is still half a day a week and a year of missed education by the time they are 16.
+Similarly attendance of 90% may sound good but it is still half a day a week and a year of missed education by the time the child is 16.
 We don’t need to explain how difficult it can be for some children to make up for a year of lost time.
 Under new guidance issued by the government a child is considered persistently absent (PA) if their attendance is below 90%.

 What do we do?